MAX Light Rail: Fares

-As is standard practice on North American light rail systems, MAX uses proof-of-payment for fare collection and stations do not have ticket barriers.
-TriMet employs an automated fare collection system through a stored-value, contactless smart card called Hop Fastpass, which can be purchased from the TriMet ticket office at Pioneer Courthouse Square and participating retail outlets.
-Single-use Hop Fastpass tickets may be purchased from ticket vending machines at MAX stations, and a virtual card is available to smartphone users.
-Smartphones with a debit or credit card loaded into Google Pay, Samsung Pay, or Apple Pay and Portland Streetcar 21/2-hour tickets and one-day passes can also be used to board MAX.
+As is standard practice on North American light rail systems, MAX uses proof-of-payment for fare collection, and stations do not have ticket barriers.
+TriMet employs an automated fare collection system through a stored-value, contactless smart card called Hop Fastpass, which can be purchased from the TriMet ticket office or participating retail outlets.
+Smartphone users may download a virtual version of Hop Fastpass, while single-use Hop Fastpass tickets are dispensed by ticket vending machines at every MAX station.
+Smartphones with a debit or credit card loaded into Google Pay, Samsung Pay, or Apple Pay, and Portland Streetcar 21/2-hour tickets and one-day passes can also be used to board MAX.
 Riders must tap their fare medium onto a card reader with each boarding.
 Fares are flat rate and are capped according to use.
-The cost of fare for adults is $2.50 for a 2-hour ticket, $5 for a day pass, and $100 for a month pass.
-For youth and honored citizens, it is $1.25 for a 2-hour ticket, $2.50 for a day pass, and $28 for a month pass.
-Using Hop Fastpass, riders may transfer to other TriMet services, C-Tran, and the Portland Streetcar.
+Using Hop Fastpass, riders may transfer to the Portland Streetcar and other TriMet and C-Tran services.

+In 2025, TriMet replaced all of its ticket vending machines with new machines that dispense only Hop cards at all of its stations.

+Late-night bus service

+On August 25, 2024, TriMet introduced four new bus routes to replace late-night MAX services, to expand the length of time available each night for routine overnight maintenance.
+The new routes replace the last one or two MAX trips of the night on the Blue (two bus routes), Red, and Yellow Lines, but not the Green Line.
+This practice had already been in effect on the Orange Line since its opening in 2015.